zack-bitcoin/amoveo-docs/design/sortition_chains_theory.md

 ==============

 Validators are used to ensure the availability of the state for a sortition chain.
 All of them need to sign over every update.
-So as long as 1 of the validators only signs over data that is available, then the data will be available.
+So as long as 1 of the validators refuses to sign over data that is unavailable, then the data will be available.

-It is 1 of N proof of stake system.
+In Amoveo we are planning to use a 1 of N proof of stake system.
 If all N of the validators work together to try and cheat, they can force you to hold lottery risk, but they cannot steal anyone's funds.

 If at least 1 validator is honest, then they cannot force you to hold lottery risk.